DevExpress-Examples/winforms-dashboard-pass-dashboard-parameters-to-filter-string-in-code/Readme.md

 In this example, the dashboard data source contains two queries - the **SalesPerson** query is used for data visualization while the **Categories** query provides values for the dashboard parameter.

-The dashboard parameter is included into dashboard item's filter expressions.
-Thus parameter selection forces the dashboard to display data according to the selected values.
+The dashboard parameter is included into the dashboard item's filter expressions.
+When the parameter changes, the dashboard updates the displayed data.

 ![](/images/screenshot.png)